-Subscribers.
-You are eligible to enroll if you are a retired employee A retired employee is retired from active full-time employment, is at least 55 years of age or, for fire and safety personnel, at least 50 years of age on his or her date of retirement, and was covered under a group sponsored plan immediately prior to retirement.
+- 1. Subscribers.
+You are in an eligible status if you are a permanent full-time employee or a retired employee.
+For specific information about your employer's eligibility rules for coverage, please contact your Human Resources or Benefits Department.
+A retired employee is at least 50 years old on the date of retirement, eligible to receive health plan benefits as part of the participating employer's pension plan, and was covered under the participating employer's sponsored plan immediately prior to retirement. - 2.
+Dependents.

-2. Dependents.
 The following are eligible to enroll as dependents: (a) Either the subscriber's spouse or domestic partner; and (b) A child.